Sunday, October 2nd, 2011

 Safe and Painless

 While acupuncture may seem intimidating, the needles are safe, sterile, disposable, and no bigger than the size of a human hair, making treatment easy and relatively painless.
 For most people, treatments are actually deeply relaxing.
-After the acupuncture treatment has begun, the body appears to go into a enjoyable state of relaxation initiated by the placement of the acupuncture needles.
+After the acupuncture treatment has begun, the body appears to go into an enjoyable state of relaxation initiated by the placement of the acupuncture needles.

 Chinese Herbal Medicine

 There are other ways that Chinese Medicine can help with postpartum depression.
-The Chinese herbal apothacary is extensive and very advanced in understanding women’s health.
+The Chinese herbal apothecary is extensive and very advanced in understanding women’s health.
 A licensed practitioner, along with acupuncture, can also give you a custom herbal formula.

-To find an acupuncturist near you visit Acufinder.com, for treatments at reduced cost find a community acupuncture clinic that provides low cost treatments in a group setting, as it is done in China.
+To find an acupuncturist near you visit Acufinder.com, for treatments at reduced cost find a community acupuncture clinic that provides low-cost treatments in a group setting, as it is done in China.